Catherine Hammerton

 These ideas culminate as objects and texts; conversations of kinship, sisterhood and sameness.
 Overlooked blooms seemingly gathered from these beloved places and spaces in moments lost to time, silently saying the things we hold within.
 Making as a tool for remembering, honouring the lore of my childhood and celebrating what is to be found in the loss.

 In and around my practice I am an enthusiastic educator, sharing Printed Textile and Surface Pattern Design skills with others.
-I have over 15 years of teaching experience across Higher Education institutions (BA and Masters levels)
+I have over 15 years of teaching experience across Higher Education institutions (BA and Masters levels) FE colleges (Level 3) alongside a wealth of community outreach and intergenerational projects for Schools, Museums and other organisations.
+It’s a privilege to share my knowledge and passion for making to empower others.

 Portrait and studio images by Papur Haus.